Loading...

 For part two, you are asked to complete the internal hyperlinks in main.

-HTML to create text navigation links to sub page one and sub page two.
+html to create text navigation links to subpage 1 and subpage 2.

 On lines 11 and 12, you can see an example of these hyperlinks.

-html and the link text says Our Aims.
-For part three, you were asked add content to subpage one and in an internal hyperlink to main HTML using a suitable source image from the examples.
+html, and the link text says Our aims.
+For part three, you were asked to add content to subpage 1 and add in an internal hyperlink to main HTML using a suitable source image from the examples.

-Where the link text would be, we have an image tag, so we have image source is equal to Our-Air-Logo.
+html, where the link text would be, we have an image tag.

-For part four, you were asked to add content to subpage two and add an internal hyperlink to main HTML using a suitable source image from the examples.
+For part four, you were asked to add content to subpage 2, and add an internal hyperlink to main HTML using a suitable source image from the examples.

 If you want to go and see the full solution, you can go to oak.